 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2001 by Djinn.
 This story is Rated PG-13.

 "I gave it up years ago.
 I only drink tea now."
-The old woman muttered as she paced deliberately around the room.
+Muttering something Lena couldn't catch, the old woman paced deliberately around the room.
 She seemed to be acting something out.
 "It's a synaptic transceiver.
 It allows me to pilot a vessel equipped with a neural interface."

 "The same thing as yesterday.
 And the day before."
 Her voice caught.

 "Janeway was a legend, Todd.
 Seeing her like this is just so sad."

 He nodded.
 "Yeah, I thought so too.
 But you get used to it.
 Pretty soon she'll be just another patient."